Orphan Pages SEO

 Q: How do noindex tags relate to orphan pages?

 A: Pages with noindex tags won't appear in search results, but they can waste crawl budget if they lack internal links.
-Best practice involves linking noindexed pages internally (if they serve user experience purposes) or removing/redirecting them if they serve no function.
+Default practice is linking noindexed pages internally if they serve user experience purposes, or removing/redirecting them if they serve no function.
 This optimizes crawl efficiency and user experience.

 Conclusion